-- Practice Hours for 2017 – Locate your most recent 2017 paystub(s) from all employers and determine the number of practice hours you have worked so far in 2017.
-Add the number of hours you expect to work until December 31, 2017.
+- Current Practice Hours – Locate your most recent paystub(s) from all employers and determine the number of practice hours you have worked in the current year.
+Add the number of hours you expect to work until December 31 of this year.
 Exclude vacation and sick-time hours.

 - Current employer information.

 - Payment Information – If paying fees by VISA or Mastercard, have the card number ready.